alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-24-tafsir-surah-al-nisa-145.md

 note: false
 locale: en
 category: [quran]
-excerpt: "The hypocrites are those who make a false pretense of Islam, whereas they are hiding otherwise.
+summary: "The hypocrites are those who make a false pretense of Islam, whereas they are hiding otherwise.
 They claim to be Muslims, although deep down they disbelieve in Allah and belie the Messenger (peace be upon him)."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz